georust/rinex/README.md

 Rust tool suites to parse, analyze and process [RINEX Data](https://en.wikipedia.org/wiki/RINEX).

-The [Wiki pages](https://github.com/georust/rinex/wiki) contain all the documentation of this project, including several examples spanning different applications of GNSS.
+The [Wiki pages](https://github.com/georust/rinex/wiki) is the main documentation portal.
+It contains several examples spanning different GNSS applications.

 If you have any question or experience any problems, feel free to open an issue on Github.
 You can also contact us [on our Discord channel](https://discord.gg/Fp2aape)